careBT/carebt_core/docs/tutorial/simple_parallel.rst

 in this example.

-The constructor (``__init__``) of the ``SimpleParallel`` needs to call the constructor (``super().__init__``) of the ``ParallelNode`` and pass the bt_runner, the success_threshold and the signature as arguments.
+The constructor (``__init__``) of the ``SimpleParallel`` needs to call the constructor (``super().__init__``) of the ``ParallelNode`` and passes the bt_runner, the success_threshold and the signature as arguments.
 The success_threshold is set to two, and the signature defines three input parameter.

 .. literalinclude:: ../../carebt/examples/parallel.py